- This event has passed.

 - Employ an online tool that will help format your document by eliminating extra spaces when combining material from two or more documents

 Get ready for a highly informative webinar with knowledgeable speakers who continually engage the participants and provide practical information you can use immediately.
+BE PREPARED: Have handy a 250 word writing sample to make the most of this great event!

 This event is free and open to all who wish to participate.
 We encourage you to share the event information with others so they can experience the professional development opportunities TOC has to offer!